wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 	    Remember: put bing.key in your .gitignore file to avoid committing it!
 	    """
 	    # See Python Anti-Patterns - it's an awesome resource!
-	    # Here we using "with" when opening documents.
+	    # Here we are using "with" when opening documents.
 	    # http://docs.quantifiedcode.com/python-anti-patterns/maintainability/
 	    bing_api_key = None